-Plant establishment14 begins when the Contractor installs all plants, and the construction office grants acceptance to the contractor for planting areas.
+Plant establishment12 begins when the Contractor installs all plants and the construction office grants acceptance to the contractor for planting areas.
 Total years of plant establishment varies depending on permit requirements and can range from three to five years for stream restoration projects.
-Standard plant establishment activities include but are not limited to: weed control for target weeds within planting areas (chemical applications, hand weeding and removal), fertilizing, watering, litter and debris removal, pruning, insect and disease control, erosion control methods and procedures, plant replacement and irrigation system management (if applicable).
+Standard plant establishment activities include, but are not limited to: weed control for target weeds within planting areas (chemical applications, hand weeding and removal), fertilizing, watering, litter and debris removal, pruning, insect and disease control, erosion control methods and procedures, plant replacement and irrigation system management (if applicable).

 Plant establishment activities for stream restoration projects tie to monitoring and performance criteria set forth by the permit obligations.
 For monitoring and performance criteria, link performance of planting areas to goals set for the site.
 Make goals as simple and unambiguous as possible.
 Many permits require five years of monitoring, though some require as few as three.
+Typical standards for vegetation include qualitative assessment of percent vegetative cover, species density, size distribution, plant survival, bird and wildlife use, and aerial photography documentation to support the data provided.